buszi/Boomerang/README.md

 ### Compose Components

 - **LocalBoomerangStore**: CompositionLocal for accessing the BoomerangStore
+- **CompositionHostedBoomerangStoreScope**: Composable function that provides your custom implementation of BoomerangStore
 - **CompositionHostedDefaultBoomerangStoreScope**: Composable function that provides a default BoomerangStore
 - **CatchBoomerangLifecycleEffect**: Composable function that catches results at specific lifecycle events